-Starting your v30 laser
+Starting your OEM v30 laser

 - 1 If the laser has a Diode Pointer installed, remove its aperture dust cover. - 2 Turn on the +30 VDC power supply.
 The v30's PWR LED should illuminate green. - 3 Apply a Laser Enable signal to the appropriate interface connector.
-The yellow RDY lamp turns on to indicate that lasing is enabled when a PWM Command signal is received. - 4 Using your PWM controller, apply tickle pulses (a +5 VDC, 5 kHz square wave of 1 μs duration).
+The yellow RDY lamp turns on to indicate that lasing is enabled when a PWM Command signal is received. - Note: On cold starts, provide five to ten seconds of tickle before sending PWM Commands to the laser. - 4 Using your PWM controller, apply tickle pulses (a +5 VDC, 5 kHz square wave of 1 μs duration).
 After five to ten seconds, slowly increase the duty cycle of the square wave.
 The LASE indicator illuminates red when PWM pulses are long enough to produce laser output.
-The spot where the beam hits the beam block should increase in brightness to indicate increased power output. - 5 Remove the PWM Command signal from the laser and re-apply tickle pulses every 200 μ s.
+The spot where the beam hits the beam block should increase in brightness to indicate increased power output. - 5 Remove the PWM Command signal from the laser and re-apply tickle pulses every 200 μs.
 The LASE indicator on the laser should turn off.